lukebabs/autosurf/README.md

     Application menu:

-        MBP:autosurf$ python3 wafautobot.py -u http://www.zetty.me
+        MBP:luke.babarinde$ python3 wafautobot.py -u http://www.zetty.me

             ** Caution: Still under development.
             This tool is not intended to be used for nefarious activities.
             The solve purpose of its inception is to measure show the value of in-depth web application security

+            1. Simulate Human-like automated surfing
-            1. Basic Automated Load Test using Requests - simple load test using 'python requests'
+            2. Basic Automated Load Test using Requests - simple load test using 'python requests'
-            2. Scrape Content - scrapes tables
+            3. Scrape Content - scrapes tables
-            3. Credential Stuffing Attack - #first configure dictionary in data/accounts.txt
+            4. Credential Stuffing Attack - #first configure dictionary in data/accounts.txt
-            4. Exit/Quit
+            5. Exit/Quit

 # Credential Stuff
-When using Option 3 for Credential Stuffing, you are required to provide URL, username parameter name and password parameter name.
+When using Option 4 for Credential Stuffing, you are required to provide URL, username parameter name and password parameter name.
+The credentials are stored in ./data/accounts.txt

-    MBP-174312-1:autosurf luke.babarinde$ python3 wafautobot.py -u https://impervademo.com
+        MBP:luke.babarinde$ python3 wafautobot.py -u https://impervademo.com

             ** Caution: Still under development.
             This tool is not intended to be used for nefarious activities.
             The solve purpose of its inception is to measure show the value of in-depth web application security

             1. Simulate Human-like automated surfing
             2. Basic Automated Load Test using Requests - simple load test using 'python requests'
             3. Scrape Content - scrapes tables
             4. Credential Stuffing Attack - #first configure dictionary in data/accounts.txt
             5. Exit/Quit

     What would you like to do?
-3
+4

     Credential Stuffing Attack
     ==>Enter the login url: /isbt/login/